manlito/overresponse-docs/index.md

 			<code>true</code> or <code>false</code>
 		</td>
 		<td>
 			When true, the survey will have some features that assume the survey is the only (or at least, the main) item on page.
-For instance, the listener to the scroll will be enabled in all the <code>body<body>, versus the default behavior that only handles scroll in the survey container.
+For instance, the listener to the scroll will be enabled in all the <code>body</code>, versus the default behavior that only handles scroll in the survey container.
 		</td>
 	</tr>
 	<tr>